The Science of Life Purpose: Does It Really Lead to Happiness?

 Or maybe you have reached a stage in your life where you do want to find purpose.
 When you are in your 20s, you enjoy the ride and don’t question your existence, but finding a purpose later in life is more challenging but also rewarding.
 Many people struggle with how to find purpose outside of work or how to find purpose in retirement, and I hope I can help put you on the right path.

-Sometimes, purpose comes with responsibility and pressure that could make you stressed and unhappy.
+There are always exceptions; sometimes, purpose comes with responsibility and pressure that could make you stressed and unhappy.
 Think of world leaders or people responsible for other humans’ lives.
-So, it can give you meaning, but not necessarily happiness.
+So, it can give you meaning, but not necessarily happiness, all the time.

-Not everyone has a big purpose, like religious leaders or other people of influence.
+Not everyone has a big life purpose, like religious leaders or other people of influence, and it is ok.
+The most important thing is to understand what your purpose is, even if it might feel insignificant at first.

 What Gives You Meaning?